Monday 9:00 a.m. - 11:30 a.m.

 I began my career in the Michigan Department of Corrections (MDOC) in 1987 as a Corrections Officer.
 Shortly after being promoted to the rank of Sergeant in 1992, I realized the value of education.
 As I only had the required 15 college credits to obtain the position of Corrections Officer, I decided I needed to return to school and obtain a college degree.
 While continuing to attend college, I continued to promote in Corrections.
 I held numerous positions in corrections, until I ultimately became the Warden of the G. Robert Cotton Correctional Facility until my retirement in August of 2019.

+I began my teaching career in 2007 as an adjunct.
+I have taught many courses in Criminal Justice, Psychology, Sociology, and Human Services.
 I have taught at several different educational institutions, even becoming the program chair for Criminal Justice at one college, for five years, until the position became a full-time position.
-All total, I have approximately 13 years teaching experience at various colleges and universities.
+I was provided with this great opportunity to teach full-time at WCC beginning in Fall of 2019, therefore I retired from the MDOC, just prior to beginning at WCC.

-I am married to my wife Miranda of 20 years, who also works for the Michigan Department of Corrections as a Classification Director.
+I have been married to my wife Miranda since 1999, who also has also retired from the Michigan Department of Corrections where she was a Classification Director.
 We have one daughter together, and I have two older sons from a previous marriage.
 We have two large dogs (a Great Dane and a Boxer).

 I enjoy hunting, fishing, cooking, and I also enjoy classic cars.